2018 Tunisian protests: Protests

 The 2018 Tunisian protests are mainly dominated by youth movements, such as the movement 'Fesh nestannew' (what are we waiting for), whom are frustrated by the earlier mentioned new law concerning huge increases in taxes on basic necessities.
 This group therefore are overall discontent about the daily social and economic circumstances that they have to face.

 This younger generation fears for the effects of these new imposed laws and on the future of Tunisia that would include an intensification of unemployment among the youth and lead to an increase in inequality.
-The aim of these protests thus was call for an withdraw of the 2018 finance act and an call for making an end to such economic injustices that have only resulted into hardships for Tunisians.
+The aim of these protests thus was call for an withdraw of the 2018 finance act and a call for making an end to such economic injustices that have only resulted into hardships for Tunisians.
 Another group of demonstrators however, demanded "the fall of the establishment" and are hereby challenging the current actions of the authorities.

 Opposition leader Hamma Hammami, stated that several opposition parties would meet in order to coordinate their efforts on Tuesday, 9 January.
 The opposition then called for a mass protest to be held in the capital city of Tunis on 14 January to mark the seventh anniversary of the Arab Spring uprising, which toppled President Zine El Abidine Ben Ali.

 On 8 January, a Jewish school on the Tunisian island of Djerba was firebombed, while there were no protests on the island, locals reported the assailants had exploited the fact that there was lower security presence as police were elsewhere dealing with the protestors.
 By the evening of 10 January over 2100 troops had been deployed to "protect sovereign institutions and vital facilities", such as "banks, post offices and other government buildings in the country's main cities" according to Defense Ministry spokesman Belhassen al-Waslati.
 On January 11, witnesses said that Tunisian protesters "burned down a regional national security headquarters near the Algerian border" as the government deployed security forces and said it will "not revise austerity measures in the 2018 budget."